 The Individuals with Disabilities Education Act (IDEA), our national special education law requires every state to offer a system of supports and services to families of infants and toddlers with disabilities from birth to age three.
 This system of support and services is called early intervention.
 Your involvement as a family in the process of evaluation and support to help your child is very important.
 The most important first step is to welcome your baby to your family and get to know your baby beyond the label of Down Syndrome.

 - The National Down Syndrome Congress has an New and Expectant Parent Guide that is excellent.

 What do I need to think about for my child’s IEP?

 Children with Down Syndrome are eligible for special education and related services under IDEA.
-IDEA requires the development of an Individualized Education Plan (IEP).
+IDEA requires the development of an Individualized Education Program (IEP).
 The IEP is a process that results in a document, the IEP, which guides the student’s education and is based on a good evaluation.
-Based on the results of the evaluation, Parents and Educators School Personnel work together to make an educational plan that provides supports, services, accommodations and modifications that fit the individual student with Down Syndrome.
+Based on the results of the evaluation, parents and educators work together to make an educational plan that provides supports, services, accommodations and modifications that fit the individual student with Down Syndrome.
 These support and services are designed to help the student learn the general education curriculum within the general education environment along with other students with and without disabilities.

 The educational plan for each student should be individualized and address the students’ needs in all areas: academic, social and adaptive, communication, as well as gross and fine motor development.
 All students have strengths and these should be built upon as well.
 Insuring consideration of these strengths is just one important contribution parents make to the educational planning team.
 Within the overall context of individualization, and recognizing the uniqueness of each student, there are some tips that can serve as a guide to making the learning environment best for the student with Down Syndrome.
 An individualized education plan is a key process for middle and high school students as well.
 Visit our website for more information on the IEP process.